-- (2)Subregulation (1) does not apply to a wheelchair-accessible taxi, remote area wheelchair-accessible taxi substitute or wheelchair-accessible taxi. - (3) The responsible operator of a taxi licence must ensure that a vehicle that is being operated as one of the following forms of taxi under the authority of the licence complies with the criteria set out in Schedule 1 to the Act for the relevant form of taxi: - (a) a wheelchair-accessible taxi; - (b) a remote area wheelchair-accessible taxi; - (c) a substitute wheelchair-accessible taxi.
+- Subregulation (1) (2) does not apply to a wheelchair-accessible taxi, remote area wheelchair-accessible taxi or substitute wheelchair-accessible taxi. - (3) The responsible operator of a taxi licence must ensure that a vehicle that is being operated as one of the following forms of taxi under the authority of the licence complies with the criteria set out in Schedule 1 to the Act for the relevant form of taxi: - (a) a wheelchair-accessible taxi; - (b) a remote area wheelchair-accessible taxi; - (c) a substitute wheelchair-accessible taxi.